Free Guide

 Tom Brown’s Schooldays

-Giving or gaining an education has never been easy, but in pre-Victorian England, schools were particularly challenging.
+School has never been easy, but in pre-Victorian England, schools were particularly challenging.
 Boys learned Latin and ancient Greek, read classical literature, attended chapel, and participated in sports such as cricket and rugby.

 The book offers a behind-the-scenes look at how boys became men in the forge of an Anglican boarding school, where students received a classical education, as well as instruction in the Christian religion and gentlemanly conduct.